dso6060/jdp/PRIVACY.md

 ## Contact Us:

-If you have any questions or concerns regarding this Privacy Policy or the Extension's privacy practices, please raise an issue [here](https://github.com/SandeepKrSuman/dictionary-extension/issues).
+If you have any questions or concerns regarding this Privacy Policy or the Extension's privacy practices, please raise an issue [here](https://github.com/dso6060/jdp/issues).

 By installing and using the Extension, you signify your understanding and acceptance of this Privacy Policy.
 If you do not agree with the terms outlined herein, please refrain from using the Extension.

-Thank you for choosing [Dictionary Extension](https://chrome.google.com/webstore/detail/dictionary/dlapopclhkmhhkmjhhaloapiiepbbnii)!
+Thank you for choosing the [Justice Definitions Extension](https://jdc-definitions.wikibase.wiki/wiki/The_Justice_Definitions_Project)!